Mikaela Banes: Films

 Mikaela returns in Revenge of the Fallen (2009), carrying on a long-distance relationship with Sam.
 As he goes off to college, Sam entrusts her with a fragment of the Allspark, which he found in the jacket he was wearing when he killed Megatron.
 Mikaela hides the fragment in a safe at her father's motorcycle repair shop, but she is followed by the Decepticon spy Wheelie, who is intent on recovering the fragment.
 She catches the spy and interrogates him.
 After going to inform Sam, Mikaela saves him from the Decepticon pretending to be a student named Alice (whom she kills and also found kissing Sam), only to be captured by Grindor and taken to the recently repaired Megatron.
-Rescued by Optimus Prime, Mikaela and everyone escape, and on the recommendation of Sam's roommate Leo, they seek help from a man who runs a robot conspiracy website.
+Rescued by Optimus Prime, Mikaela and everyone escape.
+On the recommendation of Sam's roommate Leo, they seek help from a man who runs a robot conspiracy website.
 He is later revealed to be Agent Simmons.
-Simmons and Wheelie lead them to Jetfire, who uses a Space Bridge to transport the group to Egypt, where they search for object known as Matrix of Leadership.
-There Autobots and their allies battle the Decepticons and The Fallen.
+Simmons and Wheelie lead them to Jetfire, who uses a Space Bridge to transport the group to Egypt, where they search for an object known as the Matrix of Leadership.
+There, Autobots and their allies battle the Decepticons and The Fallen.
 She is devastated when Sam apparently dies, but is ecstatic when he is revived and finally tells her he loves her.
 She survives the battle and returns home.
-Seen in the closing credits, Sam kisses Mikaela goodbye as he returns to college.
+As seen in the closing credits, Sam kisses Mikaela goodbye as he returns to college.

 Mikaela does not appear in Dark of the Moon (2011) due to Fox being fired.
 Fox's departure was surrounded by controversy.
 Though it was mentioned that Sam and Mikaela broke up, Mikaela is never mentioned by name in Dark of the Moon and there was little explanation for why Mikaela and Sam ended their relationship.
 She apparently left Wheelie and Brains with Sam in Washington, and both retorted, saying she was "mean" and that they did not like her, which contradicts the previous film where Wheelie worshiped her as his "Warrior Goddess".
-However, in said movie Mikaela injured Wheelie's eye and threatened to take out his other eye, so he could still have that grudge.
+However, in said movie, Mikaela injured Wheelie's eye and threatened to take out his other eye, so he could still have that grudge.
 Despite this, a photo of Mikaela appears on Sam's dresser.

 Depiction

-When the breakdown for “Transformers” was sent to agents, the character, a high-school girl who discovers a race of robots and kind of saves the world, was described to Fox as a 16-year-old Angelina Jolie.
+When the breakdown for “Transformers” was sent to agents, the character, a high-school girl who discovers a race of robots and helps save the world, was described to Fox as a 16-year-old Angelina Jolie.

-Fox's depiction was described by Inverse: "as love interest Mikaela Banes, she is an embodiment of the Cool Girl long before it became a bonafide thing".
+Fox's depiction was described by Inverse: "as love interest Mikaela Banes, she is an embodiment of the Cool Girl long before it became a bona fide thing".

 Influence

 Fox's performance propelled her to household name status.
 She was said to have palpable chemistry with her onscreen love interest.
 The character was noted for not being the "damsel in distress" type.
-According to Hindustan Times, the fact that she does not have to be saved added to the realism of Sam's character while at the same time enhancing Mikaela's own.
+According to Hindustan Times, the fact that she does not have to be saved added to the realism of Sam's character, while at the same time enhancing Mikaela's own.